saurabhp75/saurabhp75.github.io/_notes/javascript.md

 ### destructuring arrays and objects

-- use square brackets for arrays.
+- Use square brackets for arrays.
-- use curly braces for objects.
+- Use curly braces for objects.
 - A short clean syntax to unpack values from arrays and properties from objects.
 - Object destructuring used more often.
-- variable with same name as the key.
+- Variable with same name as the key.
-- variable with different name than the key using `:`.
+- Variable with different name than the key using `:`.
 - Variable with default value if the key not present using `=`.

 ### destructuring params